 5. The Strings Aren’t Spaced As Far Apart (Most Of The Time)

-While there are some exceptions to the rule, in general, the strings on most 5-string basses are spaced closer together than on a 4-stringed one.
+While there are some exceptions to the rule, the strings on most 5-string basses are generally spaced closer together than on a 4-stringed one.

-Even when playing on a 5-string bass, you’ll still want to keep these things in mind, but the closer spacing can make things easier for you, just like how some guitar necks are “faster” than others, they are thinner which helps increase comfort, playability, and therefore, speed.
+Even when playing on a 5-string bass, you’ll still want to keep these things in mind, but the closer spacing can make things easier for you, just like how some guitar necks are “faster” than others, and they are thinner, which helps increase comfort, playability, and therefore, speed.

 6. It Prepares You For Future Opportunities